Vision-Language Models for Infrared Industrial Sensing in Additive Manufacturing Scene Description: Introduction

 Thermal imaging has been widely applied in manufacturing through supervised deep learning approaches~\cite{altaf2022usage}.
 UIR-Net~\cite{guo2021uir} introduces a pipeline for object detection in thermal IR images that automatically generates labels from unlabeled data using SIFT and clustering before training a deep model.
 Deep learning predictions can be combined with engineered IR emissivity features to improve classification under varying lighting conditions and materials that appear similar in visible~\cite{grossmann2022improving}.
 IR signatures can effectively distinguish between normal and faulty states, when the infrared cameras have been paired with detection to monitor manufacturing processes~\cite{wang2023manufacturing}.
 Optical imaging and infrared thermography can be integrated for monitoring of FFF 3D printing.
 Thermal hotspots correlate with embedded defects and can enable real-time fault detection~\cite{abouelnour2023assisted}.
 These methods are very effective in manufacturing, but they rely on domain-specific pipelines and retraining models for each task and also require a large amount of labeled data.

 Zero-shot learning (ZSL) offers a promising alternative that enables models to generalize to unseen tasks without the need for retraining~\cite{xian2017zero,aghdam2025actalign}.
-ZSL methods have also been explored in manufacturing.
+A ZSL model can make predictions on previously unseen scenarios by using additional information such as descriptive attributes or semantic text descriptions.
+This approach is especially useful in manufacturing, where new parts, materials, or process conditions are introduced frequently and collecting labeled data for each scenario is often time-consuming and impractical.
 Hua et al.~\cite{hua2022zero} introduced a framework for tool wear prediction under non-stationary machining environments.
 They combined deep learning with causal inference to extract invariant features across conditions.
 A tensor-based method for zero-shot fault diagnosis in smart process manufacturing was also developed to evolve dual prototypes to align sample and attribute representations~\cite{ren2024zero}.
 They improved generalization to unseen faults across multiple datasets.
 Huang et al.~\cite{huang2023simple} presented a simple framework for generalized zero-shot fault diagnosis, using binary classifiers with semantic correction to reduce bias in fault attributes.
 These studies highlight the strength of ZSL in manufacturing because collecting and labeling large datasets is both costly and often impractical.